 Cloudflare has a sophisticated and proven anti-DDOS system.
 It can also prevent malicious IPs from accessing your website pages by making the users solve captcha problems.
 Cloudflare offers free and premium services.
 CF’s free services include SSL, CDN, DNS hosting, Analytics, etc. To enjoy advanced security and performance features, you can buy the premium plan of Cloudflare.

 Final thoughts: Although WordPress is a great content management system, it doesn’t have a firewall, IP blocker, 2FA enabler, backup tool, etc built-in.
-I’ve recommended you to use some third-party services, tools, and install plugins to protect your WordPress site in this article.
+This is the reason why you must use some third-party services, tools and install plugins to protect your WordPress site.
 If you want to secure your site, make sure that you follow the tips I’ve shared above.